 Since the 1950s, computational scientists have applied the Monte Carlo method to solve large-scale linear systems arising from numerical discretizations of PDEs \cite{sadeh1974monte,wang2008monte,evans2014monte,benzi2017analysis} and integral equations \cite{lai2009adaptive}.
 The method has been analyzed by numerical analysts \cite{forsythe1950matrix,wasow1952note,edmundson1953monte,curtiss1953monte,bauer1958monte,dimov1991minimization,okten2005solving,ji2013convergence} and theoretical computer scientists \cite{ozdaglar2020asynchronous,shyamkumar2016sublinear,andoni2018solving}.
 The Monte Carlo method was even rediscovered in the PageRank community, leading to the Monte Carlo PageRank algorithms of Fogaras et al. (2005) \cite{fogaras2005towards} and Avrachenkov et al. (2007) \cite{avrachenkov2007monte} as discussed in \cref{sec:pagerank_history}.
 Despite all this research, however, the method is fundamentally limited by a $ m^{-1/2}$ convergence rate.
-Modifications to the basic procedure do not fundamentally change the convergence rate, or else they change the character of the algorithm by reading $\mathcal{O}(N)$ columns per iteration \cite{halton1994sequential}.
+Modifications to the basic procedure do not fundamentally change the convergence rate, or else they change the character of the algorithm by reading $\mathcal{O}(n)$ columns per iteration \cite{halton1994sequential}.

 Randomly sparsified Richardson iteration is based on random sampling and is a Monte Carlo method in the case $m = 1$.
 However, for $m > 1$, RSRI improves on past Monte Carlo methods.
-To our knowledge, it is the first Monte Carlo-based algorithm that achieves faster-than-$m^{-1/2}$ convergence, while requiring just $\mathcal{O}(m)$ column evaluations per iteration.
+We are not aware of another Monte Carlo-based algorithm that achieves faster-than-$m^{-1/2}$ convergence while requiring just $\mathcal{O}(m)$ column evaluations per iteration.